...

 How geomembranes help improve water quality?

-Geomembranes are synthetic liners or barriers used in various water containment and management applications to improve water quality by preventing contamination and seepage.
+Geomembrane sheets are of geosynthetic products that are used in various water containment and management applications to improve water quality by preventing contamination and seepage.
 Here’s how geomembranes help improve water quality:

 1. Containment of Contaminants: Geomembranes act as impermeable barriers, preventing the migration of contaminants from industrial sites, landfills, and waste storage facilities into surrounding soil and groundwater.
 By containing pollutants such as heavy metals, chemicals, and hazardous waste, geomembranes help prevent groundwater contamination and protect water quality.